Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## Solution overview

 In general RMS implements latest version of Azure Media Services V3 API so you can continue using existing Azure SDK without changing your existing code in most of cases.
 That’s why if you need detailed REST API description and documentation you can still use existing [Microsoft documentation Azure Media Services (v3) documentation](https://learn.microsoft.com/en-us/azure/media-services/latest/).
-However you need to take into account that current version of RMS is a beta version and does not support some AMS features.
-At the moment v1.0 can be used for vanilla VOD scenario: upload->encode->stream without ability of advanced streaming or encoding configuration.
-The list of features which are not present in v1.0 will see later in the article.
+However you need to take into account that current version of RMS is an MVP version and does not support some AMS features.
+At the moment it can be used for vanilla VOD scenario: upload->encode->stream without ability of advanced streaming or custom encoding configuration.
+The list of features which are not present in MVP you will see later in the article.

 ## RMS deployment instructions